matter-labs/zksync-web-era-docs/docs/infra/api-overview.md

 ### `en` Namespace

 This namespace includes methods that zkSync nodes call on the main node during syncing.
-If this namespace is active, other kSync nodes can sync using this node.
+If this namespace is active, other zkSync nodes can sync using this node.